seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 ```

+Note that most options to QIIME2 commands share a general structure.
+They all start `qiime`, followed by the plugin being used (`demux` here), then the specific method being applied (here `emp-paired` to demultiplex paired-end data generated with the EMP protocol), followed by arguments.
+Arguments starting `--i` designate input, arguments starting `--o` designate output, arguments starting `--m` designate metadata, and arguments starting `--p` (we'll see these in a second) designate parameters being fed to the method being used.
+You can get help for plugins or methods by typing `--help`, e.g., `qiime demux --help` or `qiime demux emp-paired --help`.

-To make things run faster, we'll subsample only 30% of the reads. *This is not a general step for most pipelines*.
-You will typically want to use all of your data unless you have some specific reason for subsampling.
+To make things run faster, we'll subsample only 30% of the reads. **This is not a general step for most pipelines**.
+You will typically want to use all of your data unless you have a specific reason for subsampling.

 ```
 qiime demux subsample-paired \